iArcanic/plcs-cw1/reflective-report.md

 In the future, in a career in software engineering, the knowledge and skills gained from this module are transferrable and therefore applicable to the approach I will take in developing applications and systems.

-With that in mind, here are some considerations I will be taking into future development:
+Therefore, here are some considerations I will be taking into future development:

-- Any UI features and their relevant functionality and design will consider user psychology and adversarial threats.
+- Any UI features will consider user psychology and adversarial threats.
 - Written code will take into account input validations, encryption algorithms, and SQL parameterised queries.
-- Developers or specialists with specific security mindsets will be integrated early into the application so that vulnerabilities can be patched.
+- Developers or specialists with specific security mindsets will be integrated early so that vulnerabilities can be patched.
 - Only trusted code libraries and official frameworks that prioritise safety implementations will be incorporated.

-The priority here, in this case, would be to adopt a strict security mindset at all times.
+The priority would be to adopt a strict security mindset at all times.

 ## 4.2 As a programming auditor/tester